DIALECTICAL BEHAVIOR THERAPY (DBT)

 A dialectical approach aims to find a middle ground when faced with opposite extremes of emotions, events, and positions.
 A core "dialectical dilemma" in DBT is the need to combine acceptance and change.

-Nashville Child and Family Wellness Center offers Comprehensive Dialectical Behavior Therapy (DBT) and DBT Skills Groups for Young Adults and for Adolescents with a family-based approach to care.
-We follow the evidence-based DBT protocol developed by Marsha Linehan, PhD, ABPP and with adolescents, the protocol adapted by Alec Miller, PsyD and Jill Rathus, PhD.
+Nashville Child and Family Wellness Center offers Comprehensive Dialectical Behavior Therapy (DBT) and DBT Skills Groups for Adolescents and for Adults with a family-based approach to care.
+We follow the evidence-based DBT protocol developed by Marsha Linehan, PhD, ABPP for adults and, with adolescents, the protocol adapted by Alec Miller, PsyD and Jill Rathus, PhD.
 Our DBT therapists are trained by Behavioral Tech, the non-profit training company founded by the treatment developer, Dr. Marsha Linehan.

 Your Path to a Life Worth Living

 NCFWC offers a comprehensive DBT program that is implemented with fidelity to the model articulated by the treatment developer, Dr. Marsha Linehan.
 A comprehensive DBT program includes four elements: individual therapy (weekly), group skills training (weekly), phone coaching (as needed), and consultation team (for therapists only).
 A fifth element of parent, school, or other case management is sometimes added for adolescents.
 Clients must be in individual therapy with an intensively trained DBT therapist to be eligible for this program.